paulcosmos/new-world-template/content/services/carpentry-commercial.md

 ---
 ## Bespoke Commercial Carpentry

 We have years of experience designing and installing bespoke storage and wooden fixtures for a wide range of businesses.
-From custom office shelving cupboards and drawers, to shop counters, storage and display units, whatever the size and whatever the purpose the team at {{<company>}} can tailor a solution to your needs.
+From custom office shelving to storage cupboards and drawers, whatever the size and whatever the purpose the team at {{<company>}} can tailor a solution to your needs.

-- Shop counters, shelving and office storage
-- Coffeeshop and hospitality displays
+- Shelving, bookcases and display cabinets
 - Spray painting also available